breandan/breandan/research/statement.md

 # Research Statement

 I am a software engineer at McGill University under the supervision of Jin Guo.
 During my Ph.D., I want to build a tool to help software engineers find information and reason about software, by learning to read and write code.
+Using program analysis and natural language processing, we can help to discover relevant information.
+And using tools from machine learning and automated reasoning, we can synthesize meta-programs.
+Together, humans and computers can work together to understand complex information processing systems.

 ## Introduction

-Graphs are general purpose data structures which are used to represent many interesting concepts.
-All of the following things are graphs:
+Graphs are general purpose data structures used to represent many interesting concepts.
+All the following are examples of graphs:

 - Sets: data, multisets, posets, symbols
 - Sequences: Lists, strings, traces, linear function composition